 A study by the AAA Foundation for Traffic Safety estimated that 328,000 drowsy driving crashes occur annually, more than three times the police-reported number.
 The same study found that 109,000 of those drowsy driving crashes resulted in an injury and about 6,400 were fatal.
 The researchers suggest the prevalence of drowsy driving fatalities is more than 350% greater than reported.

 Beyond the human toll is the economic one.
 NHTSA estimates fatigue-related crashes resulting in injury or death cost society $109 billion annually, not including property damage.

-Drowsy driving affects everyone, including adolescents and teens, who are not getting enough sleep (according to the CDC, it is recommended that teens get 8-10 hours of sleep each night).
-That means interventions focusing on this age group can help reduce drowsy driving.
+Drowsy driving affects everyone, including adolescents and teens.
+The Centers for Disease Control and Prevention recommends teens get eight to 10 hours of sleep each night.
+Interventions focusing on this age group can help move the needle to reduce drowsy driving.
 One such intervention is for parents to incorporate discussions and rules on drowsy driving while completing their parent-teen driving agreements.